MrOnlineCoder/sfcg/README.md

 - [x] `sf::CircleShape -> sfcg::CircleShape`
 - [x] `sf::ConvexShape -> sfcg::ConvexShape`
 - [ ] Switching between different render targets
+- [ ] Caching of render states/objects in RenderTarget
-- [ ] Fix CMake config, so the library can be distributed
+- [ ] Fix CMake config, so the library can be distributed easily
 - [ ] Add in-code documentation with SFML style
+- [ ] Solve outlines issue (either fix the transformations or use vertex buffers)\
+- [ ] Solve context-safety for `sfcg::GeometryCache`

 ## Credits